os-chip-design/caravel_leros_2025/README.md

     make CF_SRAM_1024x32_wrapper LIBRELANE_USE_NIX=1

+and the register based memories

+    make regmem_128 LIBRELANE_USE_NIX=1
+    make regmem_256 LIBRELANE_USE_NIX=1

-then build and harden Leros with the CF RAM:
+then build and harden different Leros versions:

     make leros-cfram LIBRELANE_USE_NIX=1

-and build and harden Leros with OpenRAM:

     make leros-openram LIBRELANE_USE_NIX=1
+    make leros-dffram LIBRELANE_USE_NIX=1
+    make leros-regmem LIBRELANE_USE_NIX=1

-and the wrapper for Caravel:
+and then include all in the wrapper for Caravel:

     make user_project_wrapper LIBRELANE_USE_NIX=1